caffedrine/RemoteControlledCarDevelopement/README.md

 Create the PCB using a CNC machine or using *home made* method.

 After you printed PCB, solder all components according to schematic and instructions from **Eagle** folder.

+### 3. Assemble all components like in the following pictures:
+!()[]

+### 4. Uploading firmware to microcontroller:

+In order to do this, you'll have to use the following pins:

 At the end, you'll hae something like this:
 ![PCB Finished](Eagle/pcb_finished.jpg)